robwschlegel/tikoraluk/README.md

 Many of the file pathways will not work when not run on Robert Schlegel's username when logged into the server.

+* November 09, 2018
+  * More work on comparing the NAPA and OISST/AVISO products

 * November 08, 2018
   * Visualised difference between OSTIA and OISST data on 2007-12-31
   * Putting NAPA -- OISST comparison document together